Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_ALPHABITS.md

 1. Use one Class in addition to the program file.
 1. Your class should include a constructor function, an "addChar" method, and a "listLength" method.
 1. Keep your user's successfully input letters as a list of characters
-1. Use the String.Format method to craft your messages to users
+1. Use the string interpolation to craft your messages to users

 ## Bonus Requirements